 The relevance of the flip to the keywords is tested during the long qualification session.
 Participants who create flips that are irrelevant to the keywords are penalized by the protocol.
 Identities will be killed for repeatedly ignoring keywords when creating flips.

-Flips are created only by identities that have been validated (newbies and validated identities).
+Flips are created only by participants that have been validated (newbies and verified accounts).

 The network comes to the consensus about the right answer after the validation session.
 If consensus is not reached, then the flip is disqualified.
 Answers for disqualified flips are not counted, and the authors of these flips are not rewarded.